pohernqii/alien-vs-zombie/README.md

 5. Empty
--Empty space on the board
+- Empty space on the board

 6. Trail (.)
--Left by alien when it moves
+- Left by alien when it moves
--Reset to random game objects when the alien stops and its turn ends.
+- Reset to random game objects when the alien stops and its turn ends.

 7. Brain (b)
+- Duplicates the zombie to a new zombie when encounter by zombie.

 ## Progress Log